 Don’t have a manicurist on speed dial?
 Us neither.
 The next best thing is Milk, whose crack team of mobile beauty therapists mean that a salon-standard mani-pedi is just a click away.
 They’ve recently expanded their service area to cover all London postcodes, too, so living south of the river no longer means you’re stuck in a beauty blind spot.
 Prices start from £16 for a 15 minute manicure, while a Shellac mani costs a rather reasonable £35.

 This little nail bar sorts out your nails with little ceremony and only moderate cost attached (£15 gets you a good manicure).
 The only glossy thing about the place is the nails, but that means staff are happy to get stuck in with the power tools to file off dead skin; our tester left after a pedicure with feet half a size smaller.
 We’re not the only ones to have discovered it: often the queue is out the door, so it’s worth booking.Read more

-Cowshed’s Soho branch delivers the same quality treatments, customer service and divine-smelling products in more buzzy surroundings than its other London day spas at both Clarendon Cross, Shoreditch House and High Road House, Chiswick.
-The ground floor is where you can recline for a pedicure and a chat, while downstairs you'll find the peaceful treatment rooms.
+Babington House's brand of tasteful day spas offer up quality treatments and divine-smelling products in all corners of the capital.
+The sociable mani-pedi areas are good for a group day out, while downstairs you'll find the peaceful treatment rooms.
+A signature manicure uses polish from sister brand Cheeky, and will set you back £45.
 If you are short on time but in dire need of beautification, book in for a multi-purpose treatment like the Cowgroom Indulgent in which two therapists can deliver a facial, eye brow tidy, manicure and pedicure in 60 minutes for £110.Read more